Modern Slavery Statement

 Our Business

-Risk Assessment & Supply Chain
+Risk Assessment and Supply Chain

-In the last year we have conducted a risk assessment of our business and supply chain taking into account:
+We have conducted a risk assessment of our business and supply chain taking into account:

 • The risk profile of individual countries based on the Global Slavery Index